DHTMLX/docs-suite/docs/list/initialization.md

 [Download the DHTMLX List package](https://dhtmlx.com/docs/products/dhtmlxSuite/download.shtml) as a part of the DHTMLX Suite library
 :::

-To initialize dhtmlxList on a page, you need to take the following simple steps:
+To initialize DHTMLX List on a page, you need to take the following simple steps:

 - [Include source files](#include-source-files)
 - [Create a container](#create-a-container)